snbarnhouse/travel-page/README.md

 ## Description/Features

-This is landing page for the city of Asheville.
-It provides information for traveling to Asheville including, historical information about the city, hiking spots, photos, and links for maps, transportation, and the Asheville airport.
+This is a landing page for the city of Asheville.
+It provides information for traveling to Asheville including, historical information about the city, hiking spots, photos, and links for maps, transportation, and the local airport.

 ## Tech Stack